QUICK TIPS – PAGE 3

 You can buy kits to help you sort out which cord connects to what electronic from the mess of cords under your desk but here’s a cheaper alternative.

-A set of four 3/4-inch rolls of different colored electrical tape costs $1.25 at the dollar store.
-Simply cut a small piece of colored tape to wrap around each end of a cord, using a different color for each different electronic.
-Be sure to use the same color tape for each separate piece of your laptop or computer cord.
+A set of four 3/4-inch rolls of different coloured electrical tape costs $1.25 at the dollar store.
+Simply cut a small piece of coloured tape to wrap around each end of a cord, using a different colour for each different electronic.
+Be sure to use the same colour tape for each separate piece of your laptop or computer cord.

 For example, you could use red tape to designate the cord(s) for the computer, yellow for the printer and a piece of green tape on the telephone cord.
 Then put a small piece of each colour tape used on a plain piece of paper, label them accordingly and tape it to your desk.
 The next time you want to take your laptop on the road, you’ll know exactly which plug to pull.